jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### The Limits of Signs

 The merchant ship rounds the headland at dawn.
 I've sailed from Phasis, Sinope, and every port in between.
-My hold is full of wares—Persian textiles, Scythian gold, carved ivory from far beyond.
+My hold is full of wares—Eastern textiles, Scythian gold, carved ivory from far beyond.
 Three months of favorable winds.
 Poseidon has been kind.

-But as we approach the Rhodes harbor, I see something is wrong.
+But as we approach the Lindos harbor, I see something is wrong.

 Half the town is gone.
 Where warehouses stood, there is only rubble.
 Fishing boats lie shattered far up the beach.
 People move through debris, placing scraps on carts.